olahaldorhadi/Bohemian-Recipe/README.md

     -   [Testing, Development, and Quality Control](#testing-development-and-quality-control)
     -   [The Work of Each Developer](#the-work-of-each-developer)

-## Installation Instructions for running project locally
+## Installation Instructions for Running Project Locally

 1. Install Node.js and npm if not already installed.